Qiyue33/Creative-coding-major-project/README.md

 - Inspired by this, I implemented automatic seasonal transitions every few seconds in my animation.

-In addition to the knowledge learned in class,I also watched the YouTube tutorial “Random Walker in p5.js”, which helped me better understand the concept and guided the implementation of randomly moving circles with changing position, size, and color.
+In addition to the knowledge learned in class, I also watched the YouTube tutorial “Random Walker in p5.js”, which helped me better understand the concept and guided the implementation of randomly moving circles with changing position, size and color.

 ![reference 1](readmeImages/e06c9277f5cca1970f27e7ec85c9511.png)